X2 Centauri

-x^{2} Centauri is a star located in the constellation Centaurus.
-It is also known by its designations HD 108114 and HR 4724.
+x^{2} Centauri is a blue-white star located in the constellation Centaurus.
+Its name is a Bayer designation; it is also known by its designations HD 108114 and HR 4724.
 The apparent magnitude of the star is about 5.7, meaning it is only visible to the naked eye under excellent viewing conditions.
-Its distance is about 454 light-years (139 parsecs), based on its parallax measured by the Hipparcos astrometry satellite.
+Its distance is about 454 ly, based on parallax measurements.